 - Hummus with veggie sticks.
 I sometimes add chili powder to hummus, I don’t eat garlic, so I try to make my own garlic-free hummus in batches, but if you are ok with garlic, I’d go for store-bought.

 - Simple, homemade vegetable soup (always quick, easy and filling and you can add beans to it for protein)

 - Potatoes baked (eat them with hummus, lentils, beans, or any other protein)

 - Steamed vegetables and potatoes (with mustard, nutritional yeast, vinegar)

-- Balsamic vinegar for dressing (or mustard/apple cider)
+- Balsamic vinegar and tahini for salad dressing (or apple cider vinegar)

 - Beans (different kinds, canned or dried, for salads and on their own with condiments)

 - Beetroot salad (just cooked beetroot)

 - Popcorn (to pop at home, not the microwavable kind, although I just learned that air-popped popcorn has a calorie density of around 1750 calories per pound!)